issalig/cpc/doc/cpcz80adventures.md

 For this example I will use code borrowed from USIFAC card and we will write our HELLO.BAS directly from asm.
 (USIFAC is a Serial interface board and much more.
 Take a look at https://www.cpcwiki.eu/forum/amstrad-cpc-hardware/usifac-iimake-your-pc-or-usb-stick-an-hdd-for-amstrad-access-dsk-and-many-more!/)

 It is important to remember that BASIC programs start at &170 (see memory table above).
-The following program takes a bytes representing a BASIC program and copies them on 170.
-We have already shoewn that these bytes can be extracted with iDSK hello.dsk -h hello.bas
+The following code takes bytes representing a BASIC program and copies them on &170.

 Before we commented that HL register is normally used for general purpose or **source**, DE for **DEstination** and BC for **length**.
 Here we have an example.